markdonaho/grow-tracker/README.md

 # GrowTracker

-GrowTracker is a containerized cannabis cultivation management system that helps growers track plants, log actions, monitor growth metrics, and manage their cultivation process from start to finish.
+GrowTracker is a containerized cultivation management system that helps growers track plants, log actions, monitor growth metrics, and manage their cultivation process from start to finish.

 ## Features